ChihabEddine98/AdvancedAlgos/README.md

 # Advanced-Algorithms
 - **By** Benamara Abdelkader Chihab   &   Djelid Aymen

 **Advanced-Algos** is  our course assignement for the first semester at Paris Dauphine University.
-It is composed of 2 main algorithms in which all this 4 type of algorithms were achieved : `Greedy Algorithms `,`Dynamic Programming` , `Divide & Conquer`and `Branch & Bound`.
+It is composed of 2 main algorithms in which all this 4 types of algorithms were achieved : `Greedy Algorithms `,`Dynamic Programming` , `Divide & Conquer`and `Branch & Bound`.
 This 2 subjects were about **Discrete Unit Disc Cover Problem (DUDC)** and **Upper Envelope Problem (UEP)** and we were able to make `pseudo-code` for all of this methods but for now we implemented **`DUDC Problem`** in **1D** and **2D**.

 ## Discrete Unit Disc Cover Problem (DUDC)